Plymatea/SimpleMembership/Journal.md

 * Currently works.
 One button subscribes to the one strip thing.
 * Next I want to pass in the domain to the API as well as see how to get the subscription data into MongoDb
 * OK actually creating a pricing table in stripe to display all the products dynamically.

+#### 2023.01.05
+* Stripe makes this really simple...
+Created a nice looking pricing table in a matter of minutes.
+They create a link to manage subscrioptions which I can plug and play in the code.
+Seems quick.
+Now to implement into the code.
+* Wow that pricing table made it really easy.
+Basically wasted my day 2022.12.30 though I did learn alot on 12/30 about stripe and how it works.
+* Want to include a way to manage stripe subscriptions.
+They have a portal link for it which I've created.
+Not sure where to put it though.
+* The portal link was super easy.
+I'm having issues of signing up a new subscription on an existing stripe customer.
+Need to create a stripeID upon the first log in and save it.
+Then attach that ID to new subscriptions.
+But how to attach the ID to the new subscriptions...??